-- 1.4.1 All Competitors must register for the Championship online through the CGRC website (www.cgrc.uk). - 1.4.2 There is no Registration Fee payable. - 1.4.3 Registration numbers issued will be the permanent Competition numbers for the Championship season. - 1.4.4 Championship categories - i) This Championship has two registration categories, "Individual" and "Team". - ii) Registering as an "Individual" Competitor, the driver will be issued with a race number which they must display upon whichever car they are driving irrespective of whether the car is self- owned, hired or borrowed. - iii) Drivers electing to compete as a "Team" must each register as per the conditions in 1.4.1 making it clear that it is a team registration.
+- 1.4.1 All Competitors must register for the Championship online through the BARC-CGRC website

+(www.barccgrc.netuk).Alternatively, the Registration Form can be completed in full and returned to the Co-ordinator prior to the closing date for entries for the first round being entered.[MW3] - 1.4.2 There is no Registration Fee payable. - 1.4.3 Registration numbers issued will be the permanent Competition numbers for the Championship season. - 1.4.4 Championship categories - i) This Championship has two registration categories, "Individual" and "Team". - ii) Registering as an "Individual" Competitor, the driver will be issued with a race number which they must display upon whichever car they are driving irrespective of whether the car is self- owned, hired or borrowed. - iii) Drivers electing to compete as a "Team" must each register as per the conditions in 1.4.1 making it clear that it is a team registration.
 Racing as a team means that two or three drivers must share one car.
 It will be the car that carries the race number.
 The car VIN number must be included in the team registration.
 The car can only be substituted with the written permission of the Organisers.
 Drivers may each race at the same meeting, but each driver must qualify as stated in 2.3.2 of these regulations.
 Each driver must start a minimum of two races in a season in order for the Team to qualify for a final class position in the Championship. - iv) There will be an additional competition during the Championship rounds.
 It will be known as the CGRC Trophy.
 Unless otherwise notified, all the regulations published here apply equally to the CGRC Trophy. - v) Competitors will be required to nominate, before their first race of the season, whether they are competing in the Championship or the CGRC Trophy.
 This will apply for the duration of the season.
 Any Competitor failing to nominate will be deemed to be competing in the full Championship. - vi) Trophy Competitors will be required to nominate, before their first race of the season, 3 rounds from the calendar to be their scoring rounds; all other rounds will be considered Guest (non-scoring) rounds.
-Should a Trophy Competitors register with the CGRC after the first race of the season, the driver will be required to nominate their 3 rounds within seven days of the membership being approved. - vii) Trophy Competitors round selections can only be modified in the following circumstances: - a.
-Subject to approval of Competitions Director, by notifying them prior to the start of the first race of the Event. - b.
+Should a Trophy Competitors register with the CGRC after the first race of the season, the driver will be required to nominate their 3 rounds within seven days of the membership being approved. - vii) Trophy Competitors Trophy round selections can only be modified in the following circumstances: - a.
+Subject to approval of Competitions Director, by notifying them prior to the start of the first race of the Event. - v)b.
 In the event that a race is for some reason cancelled or postponed (see 1.5 (i))